fortify-ps/FortifyBugTrackerUtility/bugtracker/src/site/markdown/expr-fod.md

-# Available FoD JSON properties
+# Available FoD properties

-The following fields can be referenced in configuration files when using FoD as the source system:
+The following fields can be referenced in SpEL expressions when using FoD as the source system:

 * `${fieldName}`